Getting a prescription filled Alternative Names

 Your health care provider may give you a prescription in different ways, including:

-Writing out a prescription that you then take to a pharmacy
+Writing a paper prescription that you take to a local pharmacy

-Calling or e-mailing a pharmacy to order the medication
+Calling or e-mailing a pharmacy to order the medicine

-Once you receive a prescription from your health care provider, you may buy the medication from various sources.
+Once you get a prescription from your health care provider, you may buy the medicine in different ways.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.

-You may also ask the pharmacy whether they have a contract with your insurance plan.
+Call the pharmacy you want to use to see if they have a contract with your insurance plan.

 To help the pharmacist fill the prescription: